Scientialibera/AI-INFRA/infra-deployment/QUICKSTART.md

    ```

 3. That's it!
 The deployment will automatically:
+   - Resolve your email to Azure AD Object ID
    - Test each region in order
    - Select the first one that supports all services
    - Deploy everything with proper permissions